javanto/javanto.github.com/blog/_posts/mobile-first.md

 author: hleinone
 ---

-The story how this site was built.
+Yet noticed that this site works on both Android and iOS devices?
+How was this all achieved?
 [HTML 5 Boilerplate](http://html5boilerplate.com/)